flutter/devtools/CONTRIBUTING.md

 ## Workflow for making changes

 - Create a branch from your cloned repo: `git checkout -b myBranch`
+- Refresh local code: `sh tool/refresh.sh`
+- Implement your changes
 - Commit work to your branch: `git commit -m “description”`
 - Push to your branch: `git push origin myBranch`
 - Navigate to the Pull Requests tab in the main [DevTools repo](https://github.com/flutter/devtools).
 You should see a popup to create a pull request from the branch in your cloned repo to DevTools master.
 Create a pull request.

 ### Keeping your fork in-sync

-- Fetch branches/commits from the upstream DevTools: `git fetch upstream`
+- Pull the code from the upstream DevTools and refresh local code: `sh tool/pull_and_refresh.sh`
-- From your local branch, merge in the upstream master branch: `git merge upstream/master`

 ## Development prep